akash-wfn/akash-wfn.github.io/_pages/allnews.md

 ---
-title: "News"
+title: "News & Updates"
 layout: textlay
-excerpt: "Allan Lab at Leiden University."
+excerpt: "All news and updates from Akash Krishna."
 sitemap: false
 permalink: /allnews.html
 ---

-# News
+# News & Updates

+Here you can find a complete archive of my news, achievements, and career updates.

 {% for article in site.data.news %}
 <p>{{ article.date }} <br> {{ article.headline | markdownify}}</p>